-An advance that serves as a source of liquidity and is priced according to the prevailing SOFR reference rate as published by the Federal Reserve Bank of New York
+An Advance that serves as a source of liquidity and is priced according to the prevailing SOFR reference rate as published by the Federal Reserve Bank of New York.

-- Can be used to replenish liquidity to targeted levels in the event of savings deposit withdrawals
+- Can be used to replenish liquidity to targeted levels in the event of savings deposit withdrawals.

-- Serves as an ongoing source of liquidity at rates comparable to or below other short-term liabilities
+- Serves as an ongoing source of liquidity at rates comparable to or below other short-term liabilities.

-- See our Credit Policy Manual for other important definitions applicable to SOFR Advances
+- See our Credit Policy Manual for other important definitions applicable to SOFR Advances.

 Up to 120 months

 SOFR Advances will reset each Business Day, except that in respect of any interest period, the last two (2) Business Days of such interest period shall be a deemed a “suspension period”.
-During a suspension period, the index for each day during that suspension period will be the index value for the reset date immediately after the first day of such suspension period.
+During a suspension period, the index for each day during that suspension period will be the index value for the reset date immediately prior to first business day of such suspension period.
 The suspension period may vary based on funding availability and market condition.
 For Saturday, Sunday and other non-U.S. Government Securities business days, the rate in effect will be the rate posted on the preceding U.S. Government Securities business day.

 Actual / 360 day basis